Categories

 Tips & Tricks

-• Use Mason jar porcelain weights to keep your fermenting veggies submerged under brine.
+- Use porcelain weights to keep veggies submerged under brine.

-• Take this slow!
-Cultured veggies are rich in enzymes and probiotics, ease in to eating them.
-Once body gets used to the extra alive activity, then up your dose.
+- Go slow!
+Cultured veggies are rich in enzymes/probiotics, ease in to eating them.
+Once body gets used to extra alive activity, up dose.

-• Store cultured veggies in fridge where they continue to ferment at slow pace for weeks (even months), becoming softer and more delicious with time.
+- Store cultured veggies in fridge where they ferment at slow pace for weeks (even months), becoming softer, more delicious with time.

 *culture starter makes potent cv’s because contains Lb.
 Plantarum, strong probiotic strain.
 Most probiotics get destroyed by antibiotics, fluoride, stomach acid, and chlorinated water before reaching the intestines, where they live.
 These guys (Lb.
 Plantarum) get there safe n sound.